an indication that something has been present

 epistle, and threatening serious consequences if he did not look sharp home, I remained under the wall and perused Miss Cathy's affectionate composition.

-a feeling of sympathy and sorrow for the misfortunes of others
+a feeling of sorrow for the misfortunes of others

 He sighed and moaned like one under great suffering, and kept it up for a quarter of an hour, on purpose to distress his cousin, apparently, for whenever he caught a stifled sob from her he put renewed pain and